 However, in matters of eternal life or death, we don’t seem to have the same clarity.
 Today’s Christian culture seems to operate from a deep conviction that above all else God wants us to say positive things.
 This misconception has rendered the church impotent when it comes to speaking life-or-death truths that desperately need to be heard.

-Here are some things Jesus said concerning salvation that you won’t hear preached in most churches.
+Here are some things Jesus said concerning salvation that you likely won’t hear preached in most churches.

 Jesus said the way that leads to life is hard, and few find it.
 What a sobering thought!
 The popular notion that receiving eternal life is as easy as raising your hand and asking God to forgive you is completely contrary to what Jesus taught.
 He spoke of the way that leads to life, not just a transactional moment.
-It’s true that in every born-again believer’s life there is a moment when they pass from death to life.
-But this moment happens because they choose a new way of living; leaving their old rebellious life and pursuing a way of living that honors God (Rom 8:13, Gal 6:8).
+While it’s true that in every born-again believer’s life there is a moment when they pass from death to life, that moment happens because they choose a new way of living; leaving their old rebellious life and pursuing a way of living that honors God 2.